Ford E-Series: 1997–2002

-For 1997, the E-series underwent a revision of both its exterior and interior, largely to bring its appearance in line with other Ford trucks.
+For 1997, the Econoline underwent a revision of both its exterior and interior, largely to bring its appearance in line with other Ford trucks.
 The previous egg-crate grille was replaced by an eight-hole oval-shaped cutout (matching the Explorer and F-150).
-For 1999, in line with the newly introduced Super Duty models, the E-Super Duty would be renamed to the E-450.
+For 1999, the Econoline would be renamed to the E-Series, adopting a similar naming scheme to the F-Series line.
+This included the E-150, E-250, and E-350, with the E-Super Duty becoming the E-450.

 The interior underwent a complete redesign, adopting an all-new dashboard.
 Following the adoption of dual airbags (for all versions), the "brick"-style steering wheel was replaced by one with a center-mounted horn.
 To improve the convenience of interior controls, rotary switches for climate controls were introduced, along with a double-DIN radio.
 The instrument panel was redesigned, reintroducing an analog odometer.
 The front seats underwent a redesign, relocating the seatbelt mounting to the B-pillars.

 Ford E-550 Super Duty (2002–2003)

-For 2002, Ford introduced the E-550 Super Duty as the highest-GVWR version of the E-Series.
-Offered solely in a cutaway-cab design, the E-550 was intended to bridge the gap between the pickup truck-derived F-450/550 Super Duty and the F-650 medium-duty trucks.
+In September 2001, Ford announced it was working on a E-550 version of the E-Series for cutaway use.
+In 2002, Ford introduced the E-550 Super Duty as the highest-GVWR version of the E-Series with GVWRs up to 19,000 lbs.
+Offered solely in a cutaway-cab design, the E-550 was intended to bridge the gap between the pickup truck–derived F-450/550 Super Duty and the F-650 medium-duty trucks.

 Sharing a number of chassis components with the F-550 Super Duty, the E-550 was distinguished by a grille styled in line with Super Duty pickup trucks (with a three horizontal slots between two vertical openings).
 To accommodate the wider, heavier-duty front axle, the van body was fitted with a larger front bumper and plastic fender flares (shared with the F-550 truck).
 Several wheelbases were offered, ranging between 159.5 inches and 233.5 inches; as with the Super Duty and the E-350/450, the E-550 was powered by either a 6.8L V10 or a 7.3L V8 turbodiesel.

 Following the 2003 model year, Ford ended production of the E-550.

 2003–2007

-For 2003, the E-series underwent an exterior update, adopting the grille introduced by the 2002 E-550 Super Duty.
+For 2003, the E-Series underwent an exterior update, adopting the grille introduced by the 2002 E-550 Super Duty.
 The new grille shifted the Ford Blue Oval emblem from the hood to the center of the grille (for the first time since 1991); based on trim, the grille was either dark gray or chrome.
 The front turn signal lenses were changed from clear to amber (their first change since 1992).

 Coinciding with the exterior revision, the interior saw several updates.
 While the dashboard remained essentially unchanged, the engine cover was redesigned (including redesigned cup holders); the design now included a center-mounted glovebox (absent from the E-Series since 1974).
 For 2004, the instrument cluster was updated with a digital odometer; heavy-duty vans now offered a tachometer (as an option).